 Professional Beauty Association (PBA)

 - Tracking State and Local Orders and Reopening Guidance Affecting Manufacturing and Warehousing Operations

 Familiarize yourself with recommendations and requirements within your state and local municipalities.
 Look both for general recommendations as well as those aimed at specific industries.

-Deploying Technology to Return to Work After COVID-19
+Deploying Technology to Help Employees Get Back to Work After COVID-19

 Digital transformation and digital disruption have generated buzz for the past few years.
 But during the COVID-19 pandemic, the critical need for relevant technologies — paired with the need to pivot quickly and deploy rapidly — has led to a global wave of actual digital disruption.

 Companies who can quickly identify a gap, select a trusted partner, and deploy a relevant technology can return to work while mitigating risks, such as infection spread or further business disruption.

 The technologies that can help companies on the journey back to work are vast.
 Here are a few back to work technologies that address the most pressing needs of businesses today.

 One way to minimize the risk of spreading COVID-19 within a business is to take employee temperature checks before the start of each shift.